charludo/barely/blueprints/default/page.md

 - moved from BETA to STABLE
 - switched version numbering scheme from `v_095` to more readable `v1.0.0`
 - proper logging instead of print()
-- simplified the default blueprint to make it more usable

 #### Fixed
 - various small performance improvements, largely due to eliminating duplicate function calls